Persistent Visions with Hemi-Sync®

 Consisting of six parts, it is designed for a continuous, uninterrupted listening experience that slowly evolves and builds with increasing tempo and dynamic complexity.
 The addition of Hemi-Sync® frequencies to this potent composition provides for an expanded state of consciousness, leading one into a state of bliss.
 This album is a powerful support tool for extended meditation practices, massage and body work, exploration, and any practice that is intended to reveal the Truth of one’s experience and life circumstances.
 70 minutes.

-And these titles by Byron Metcalf: The Shaman’s Heart with Hemi-Sync®; The Shaman’s Heart II with Hemi-Sync®; The Shaman’s Heart Program: The Path of Authentic Power, Purpose and Presence; Spirit Gathering; and Medicine Work
+And these titles by Byron Metcalf: Adventures in Synaptic Exploration with Hemi-Sync®, The Shaman’s Heart with Hemi-Sync®; The Shaman’s Heart II with Hemi-Sync®; The Shaman’s Heart Program: The Path of Authentic Power, Purpose and Presence; Spirit Gathering; Medicine Work, Rhythms of Remembering with Hemi-Sync®, Völuspa (with Ralph Metzner), and Heart of the Deep Time with Hemi-Sync® (with Dashmesh).

 Byron Metcalf, Ph.D.